Like millions of other Americans, you may be focusing on eliminating debt and saving more money.

 Even small cuts can add up fast.
 For example, if you can find $150 of spending that you can cut from your typical monthly budget, you would have $1,800 to put toward your debts after one year.

 Continue reading and check our article on the DSCR formula as well as the formula for debt to equity ratio.

 Step 4: Consider Debt Consolidation and Balance Transfers

 You can combine multiple debts into one new loan and choose a new repayment term.
 If you have a savings or checking account with a bank or credit union, then you have a relationship with them and they may be willing to offer a debt consolidation loan.

-Debt consolidation allows you to independently restructure your debt by taking out a new loan or line of credit.
+Debt consolidation (what is debt consolidation?) allows you to independently restructure your debt by taking out a new loan or line of credit.
 These loans save you money on interest and help you pay off debt faster.
 But be careful not to incur additional debt while paying off the consolidation loan.

 If you have a decent credit score and carry multiple credit card balances with high APRs, applying for a balance transfer credit card is something you may want to consider.
 Some balance transfer credit cards offer an introductory zero percent APR on the balance transfer amount.

 While it doesn’t eliminate your debt, a balance transfer credit card lets you pay off your debt at a much lower interest rate.

 Step 5: Supplement Your Income